 In 13th century England, lawsuits were authorized on behalf of the king to enforce English laws.
 Qui tam provisions were also popular in colonial America and in the early United States.
 It provided a mechanism to enforce the law when there were few law enforcement officers.
-They fell out of favor in England and the United States, but are still used in the whistleblower context in the United States.
+They mostly fell out of favor in the modern-day U.S., but are still used in the whistleblower context.

-When an individual files a complaint against a party in a court of law, the plaintiff must have standing to sue.
-The court normally does not allow one individual to sue on behalf of another individual.
-A parent may sue on behalf of their child, for example.
-But ordinarily, it is not permitted.
+When an individual files a complaint against a party in a court of law, the plaintiff must have the standing to sue.
+The court normally does not allow one individual to sue on behalf of another individual unless it is a parent or guardian suing on behalf of their child.

 The SEC, CFTC and IRS whistleblower programs rely solely on the government to bring an enforcement action against corporate wrongdoing violating federal law.
 However, there have been calls to allow qui tam actions to enforce the nation’s tax laws as well.
 The False Claims Act specifically excludes that category of cases against the government.